horia141/monte-carlo-tcl/README.md

 as well.
 Finally, parameters defined in a function's "Params" section are passed into the application as arguments to appropriately named command line options.
 The option format employed is -[parameter name] [parameter value].

-A parameter cannot be named "f","N","step","help" or "info".
-These are reserved names and, when present as command line options, will change the behaviour of the whole program.
-Valid characters are just the alphanumerics and "_" in usual C identifier rules (a parameter name cannot start with a digit).
-Also, the parameter's value must pass all the type and range constraints in the definition file.